ajwills72/rmip/docs/teacher_notes.md

 ### High- and low-intensity sessions

-Both sessions are dedicated to achieving the following goal: Have a working, bug-checked OpenSesame script ready to go.
+Both sessions are dedicated to achieving the following goal: Have a working, bug-checked OpenSesame script ready to go. **Staff the low-intensity session more heavily than usual, at 25:1**.

 Begin with an interactive session on programming experiments in Open Sesame; this will likely take much of the high-intensity session.
 Following this, the tasks, which students need to divide between members of the group include: